 Fig. 7.
 Transmission electron microscope (TEM) images of mylonite in type 1 shear zone. (a) Olivine and opx grains in mixed phase laminae derived from spinel and cpx porphyroclasts.
-The very fine grains are dislocation-free and have equant shapes. (b) Dislocations within an olivine grain from a dynamically recrystallized monophase olivine layer (average diameter $20-50 \mu m$) in the tail of an olivine porphyroclast.
+The very fine grains are dislocation-free and have equant shapes. (b) Dislocations within an olivine grain from a dynamically recrystallized monophase olivine layer (average diameter $20-50 \mu$ m) in the tail of an olivine porphyroclast.
 Note the well-organized subgrain walls. (c) View parallel to the c-axis of a clinopyroxene grain (oriented east-west in center) between two pargasitic hornblende grains.
 The upper boundary of the cpx grain (arrow) is coherent along the shared a and b crystallographic directions of cpx and hornblende.
-Mottled contrast along this boundary reflects steps in the coherent boundary. (d) Pseudomorphous replacement of spinel (sp) by an aggregate of serpentine, chlorite and magnetite.
-Small spinel aggregates are found in some of the pseudomorphous aggregates.
+Mottled contrast along this boundary reflects steps in the coherent boundary. (d) Pseudomorphous replacement of spinel (sp) by an aggregates.